sayed8901/Summer-champ-fullstatck-react-project-client/README.md

 * If you are logged in as an admin, You can view all the classes & you may approve or deny it.
 You can send a feedback to the concerned instructor if you denied the class approval.

 * You can also find all the registered users on the “manage users ” page.
-You can make any user to an “Instructor” or an “Admin” here.
+You can make any user an “Instructor” or an “Admin” here.

 <br />

-* So, as you can see, here is 3 different user functionality in dashboard & these are: common user or students, instructors & admin.
+* So, as you can see, there are 3 different user functionality in dashboard & these are: common user or students, instructors & admin.

 * You can "log in" by "registering" with an email address & password.
 You can also log in with your "Google" or "GutHub" authentication.